Gen711/Fall18/trimming.md

 source ~/.bashrc
 ```

-> Make a conda environment, activate it, and install trimmomatic, fastqp, and jellyfish.
+> Make a conda environment, activate it, and install trimmomatic, and jellyfish.
 Make sure you know what these software packages are used for.

 ```
 conda update -y -n base conda